MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-peertopeercaching.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the default age in days for which segments are valid in the BranchCache data cache on client computers.

 If you enable this policy setting, you can configure the age for segments in the data cache.